SEO Strategy Framework to Optimise Landing Pages

 QUICK TIP ON CONTENT: If you get common questions from your customers each week and every week, such as “What’s the best way to do X” or “What should I consider before doing X?”
 Etc, create content on separate pages around each of them

-If you are unsure what these questions may be then be sure to ask your sales reps for most commonly asked questions or objections.
+If you are unsure what these questions may be then be sure to ask your sales reps for the most commonly asked questions or objections.

 On-site SEO will only get you so far, especially if you’re in a highly competitive or overly saturated market or industry.
 Creating content and backlinks, and distributing this, will help build up your website’s Domain Authority, send links back to your site, build up Link Juice in Google and ultimately help you rank even higher.